 Also, don’t forget that if your milk does go sour, you can still use it for baking!
 We had half a gallon of milk go sour a full week before the expiration date recently.
 You can see how we still used it to make and freeze biscuits in this video, and in this video, we used the rest to make freezer pancakes (there was a sour milk chocolate cake made in between that we did not video – ha!).

 Freeze Shredded Cheese

-Shredded cheese will keep in your freezer for a surprisingly long time, and thaws out so well, you’ll never know it was frozen.
-Keep in mind though, this applies only to shredded cheese!
+Shredded cheese will keep in your freezer for a surprisingly long time and thaws out so well that you’ll never know it was frozen.
+Keep in mind, though, that this applies only to shredded cheese!
 Blocks of cheese will get crumbly after freezing.

 Buy and freeze extra meat